For over 40 years, Fiona Broome has been an author, researcher, and paranormal consultant.

 Fiona Broome is an author and researcher, studying topics related to ghosts, faeries, and alternate history, also known as the Mandela Effect.

 Fiona sold her first “ghost story” to Fate magazine in the early 1980s.
 Since then, she’s written or contributed to over a dozen best-selling books.

 Fiona has been a speaker and panelist at a wide range of international events including the New England Ghost Conference, GhoStock, Central Texas Paranormal Conference, and Canada’s annual G.H.O.S.T.S. conferences.
-Since 2006, she’s been a frequent, invited Guest and panelist at Dragon Con.
+From 2006 through 2010, she was an invited Guest and panelist at Dragon Con.

 MORE COMPLETE BIOGRAPHY

 For years, Fiona Broome described herself as a “blip analyst.”
 She’s fascinated by unexplained events and everyday anomalies.
 Often, this takes her into paranormal realms.

 Fiona’s research has led to many breakthroughs in paranormal research.
 They include…